i-inose/covidimpact/README.md

-"covidimpact" scours the Internet for the latest data from the following sites:\n
+"covidimpact" scours the Internet for the latest data from the following sites.

 https://data.cdc.gov/NCHS/Monthly-Counts-of-Deaths-by-Select-Causes-2014-201/bxq8-mugm